-With the many free zones operating throughout the UAE and its seven emirates, and the continuing and growing inflow of people wishing to live and work in the UAE, it is important to pay careful attention to the need for proper registration with correct licences, etc, whilst being mindful of both the benefits of such freezones as well as any federal requirements that may be relevant.
+With the many free zones operating throughout the UAE and its seven emirates, and the continuing and growing inflow of people wishing to live and work in the UAE, it is important to pay careful attention to the need for regulatory compliance.

-The key in this respect is to step back and focus on what the business objectives are behind setting-up a new establishment.
 Beneficial tax treatment and the speed and ease of establishment are understandably key objectives, but care needs to be taken to assess the underpinning business activity that is supporting a firm’s revenue-raising activities.

-Conversely, the non-financial free zones do not have financial services regulators and the relevant free zone authorities are not set-up to regulate financial services, nor do they have this ability as UAE financial services legislation is not disapplied in these centres, hence entities within them need to have regard to UAE SCA or CB requirements – which typically require that only a mainland UAE presence is maintained for the purposes of providing financial services to UAE residents.
+Conversely, non-financial free zones do not have financial services regulators, and the relevant free zone authorities are not set-up to regulate financial services.
+Nor do they have the authority to do so, as UAE financial services legislation is not disapplied in these centres.

-In other words, the non-financial free zones are not set-up or equipped to have participants that are engaged in financial services.
-Terminology concerning registration or licensing might appear to indicate a scope that covers financial services (especially where words such as “consultation” or “investment” are used).
+In other words, the non-financial free zones are not structured or equipped to support participants engaged in financial services.

 In practice, firms need to be mindful of how the SCA defines financial service activities.